Exercise and Physical Activity: Getting Fit for Life

 For examples of flexibility exercises, watch the video below.

 Almost anyone, at any age, can do some type of physical activity.
-You can still exercise even if you have a health condition like heart disease or diabetes.
+You can still exercise even if you have a health condition like heart disease, arthritis, chronic pain, or diabetes.
 In fact, physical activity may help.
 For most older adults, brisk walking, riding a bike, swimming, weight lifting, and gardening are safe, especially if you build up slowly.
-But, check with your doctor if you are over 50 and you aren't physically active.
-Other reasons to check with your doctor before you exercise include:
+If you have any symptoms that haven’t been diagnosed, or if you have a chronic condition that is not being monitored by a doctor, check with your doctor before beginning an exercise routine.
+You can always talk to your doctor if it makes you more comfortable when starting to be active.